SoWhitIs/kickstarter-analysis/README.md

 Challenges can come in an array of forms, from diffuclty understanding and executing the proper formula to filtering the “wrong” data (data not to pertinent to the question at hand) or, data becoming scattered from filtering, errors like typos, understanding what is needed from the presented dataset (_What **is it**  we really want to know?_).

 * _Remedies for Challenges_:
-  * Before starting analysis, make a copy of the original "untreated" data set and save it as a REF (reference) file.
+  * Before starting analysis, make a copy of the original "untreated" data set and save it as a REF (reference) file

   * Double check for typos that may yield an error when using a formula
      * _For example,_ If you are using a formula such as, =COUNTIFS(), to reference a column containing the data value “successful”, but the input was “succesful” (typo) in the formula you may get an error